attaris978/tic-tac-toe/README.md

 <h1>What the Future Holds</h1>

-1) Add stateful record of player wins/losses
-2) Implement logic to allow the user to play against the "computer"
+1) Implement logic to allow the user to play against the "computer"
-3) Create an express server/api to allow for auth/login and data persistence
+2) Create an express server/api to allow for auth/login and data persistence
-4) Offload "computer's turn" logic to the server to prevent client-side reverse engineering
+3) Offload "computer's turn" logic to the server to prevent client-side reverse engineering
-5) Enable users to play against one another using the api
+4) Enable users to play against one another using the api
-6) Add Blackjack and merge into React-Router based app
+5) Add Blackjack and merge into React-Router based app